Refrigerator Water Filter Replacement

 - Maintain the quality of purified water

-- Maintain high removal of chlorine.
+- Maintain high removal rate of chlorine

 - Prevent a drop in water pressure to your drinking water faucet